-National park entrance fees vary, too: the entrance fee for Torres del Paine National Park is $21,000 CLP ($32 USD) for foreigners in the 2018/2019 season, while Los Glaciares in Argentina costs nothing.
+National park entrance fees vary, too: the entrance fee for Torres del Paine National Park is $21,000 CLP ($32 USD) for foreigners in the 2018/2019 season, while the northern section of Los Glaciares in Argentina costs nothing.
 Visiting the Perito Moreno glacier in the south of the national park costs $30 USD.

 How much does it cost to go to Patagonia for one person?

 Here’s a breakdown of an average Patagonia trip cost per day for one person on a budget:

 |Accommodation||$20 USD dorm*|